Overview

 Read more about some other popular AHA's here:

-Learn more about Glycolic AcidSalix Alba Bark Extract comes from the white willow tree, which is native to Europe and Central Asia.
+Learn more about Glycolic AcidSalix Alba Bark Extract comes from the bark of the white willow tree.
+The official CosIng listing states this ingredient to have astringent, skin conditioning, soothing, and tonic properties.

-Learn more about Salix Alba Bark ExtractIodopropynyl Butylcarbamate is a preservative.
+Learn more about Salix Alba Bark ExtractIodopropynyl Butylcarbamate (IPBC) is a preservative that is especially good at getting fungi and mold out of your cosmetics.

 Carmine is derived from insects such as the cochineal beetle.
 This ingredient has been used as a natural dye for over 2000 years.